OkayHughes/open-lab-notebook/src/posts/MPAS/bespoke_grid_in_cesm.md

 This post is designed to show you how to add a new variable resolution MPAS grid to CIME. <span class="todo">I have used this for aquaplanet runs, but I have not tried AMIP runs _yet_.</span>

-In order to run this you will regrettably need access to a working standalone version of the MPAS-A model available [here](https://github.com/MPAS-Dev/MPAS-Model).
+In order to run this you will need access to a working standalone version of the MPAS-A model available [here](https://github.com/MPAS-Dev/MPAS-Model).
 I am working on a containerized version that is easy to run on a laptop [here](https://open-lab-notebook.glitch.me/posts/MPAS/singularity_mpas_def/) which is currently a work in progress.